 Porter’s Five Forces model is “a generic framework that deconstructs industry structure into five underlying competitive forces or variables”.
 IKEA Porter’s Five Forces are represented in figure below:

 Rivalry among existing firms is intense.
+IKEA faces both, direct, as well as, indirect competition.
 The majority of large supermarkets such as Wall Mart, Target, Tesco and Sainsbury’s sell some types of furniture.
 In addition, there are direct competitors for IKEA that includes but not limited to Argos, Ashley Furniture and Rooms to Go.
 Moreover, there is a great number of local small-sized furniture manufacturers that pose serious competition to IKEA along with giant online retailers such as Amazon, EBay and Alibaba.
-In the global furniture industry brand, the rate of industry growth is not substantial and this further intensifies competition among the existing market players.

 IKEA Group Report contains a full analysis of IKEA Porter’s Five Forces Analysis.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Value Chain analysis and McKinsey 7S Model on IKEA.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on IKEA.
 Moreover, the report contains analyses of IKEA leadership, business strategy, organizational structure and organizational culture.
-The report also comprises discussions of IKEA marketing strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of IKEA marketing strategy, ecosystem and addresses issues of corporate social responsibility.

 Nemati, H.R. & Barko, C.D.
 (2004) Organisational Data Mining: Leveraging Enterprise Data Resources for Optimal Performance, IGI, p.29

 IKEA Facts and Figures 2018 (2019) IKEA, Available at: https://www.ikea.com/ms/en_US/this-is-ikea/facts-and-figures/index.html